treehouses/treehouses.github.io/pages/vi/rpi-vi-first-steps.md

 1. Complete the [New Virtual Intern Application form](https://docs.google.com/forms/d/e/1FAIpQLSeooEi9vJeb_nsf8WEXqEVRn1Ko6d4M-qF76ik4v0xgToUiSA/viewform?usp=sf_link).

-2. Create a [GitHub account](https://github.com/) then watch <a href="https://github.com/open-learning-exchange/open-learning-exchange.github.io" target="_blank">Open Learning Exchange's github.io repo</a> and Follow [Leonard](https://github.com/leomaxi), [Dogi](https://github.com/dogi), [Laxman](https://github.com/lmmrssa), [Paul](https://github.com/paulbert), [Mappuji](https://github.com/empeje), [Ignacio](https://github.com/i5o), [Arpita](https://github.com/singharpita), [Arran](https://github.com/ArranHL), [Sam](https://github.com/Liew211) and [Roshan](https://github.com/rrijal53) on GitHub.
+2. Create a [GitHub account](https://github.com/) then watch <a href="https://github.com/open-learning-exchange/open-learning-exchange.github.io" target="_blank">Open Learning Exchange's github.io repo</a> and Follow [Dogi](https://github.com/dogi), [Ryan](https://github.com/indepthh), [Vassilis](https://github.com/vers4ce), [Roshan](https://github.com/rrijal53), [Sam](https://github.com/Liew211) and [Arran](https://github.com/ArranHL) on GitHub.

 In GitHub, we "[Watch](https://help.github.com/en/articles/watching-and-unwatching-repositories)" organization repositories and ["Follow"](https://help.github.com/en/articles/following-people) individuals.
 Look for the "Watch" button at the top right of the page when you are in a repository.
 Also, follow each other to see what others in the group are doing.
 (Click on the image to enlarge.)

-3. We use Crowdin to translate our user interface into many different languages.
-If you know another language besides English, we would greatly appreciate if you would help translate.
-To do so, go to [this Crowdin link](https://crowdin.com/project/ole-planet/invite) to create a Crowdin account.
-A good goal is to get 10% of the words in your chosen language translated.
-If you have time, it would be even better to translate more of the words.
-After finishing [Step 4 - Planet Tutorial](vi-first-steps.md#Step_4_-_Planet_Tutorial), check out this [link](https://crowdin.com/page/tour#tab_translators) to learn how you can start contributing on Crowdin.

-**NOTE**: See the [Planet User Manual](#!./pages/techgenius/tg-planet-user-manual.md) for an overview of functionality and an explanation of various terms.
-Your contributions will not only help us out but also give you a better understanding of what Planet does.

 # Setting up your environmnent